First off, if you want to know everything there is about doing charity work, the world needs more people like you.

 You care about others and want to make a difference in their lives — that’s so needed!

 What’s even more beautiful is the many other kind souls who are out there doing the same thing, too.
-In 2020 both volunteering or charitable giving broke records.
+In 2020 both volunteering and charitable giving broke records.

 So if you’re interested in doing some good in the world, keep reading to learn more about what charity work actually is, how to get involved, and the different types of charity work available.